Node.js Architecture - Single thread, call stack, synchronous and asynchronous I/O in Node.js

 convertCtoF(100);

-For example, let's modify the addConst function by changing the second parameter in the add function to a variable that doesn't exist in the program:
+Let's modify the addConst function by replacing the second parameter in the add function with an undefined variable.

 const addConst = (val) => add(val, number);

-When running the program, an error will be thrown, including the cause and the location of the error:
+Running the program triggers an error, including the cause and location of the error.

 ReferenceError: number is not defined